johabu/VocabC/README.md

 Use
 ----

-VocabC is a simple vocabulary trainer.
+VocabC is a simple vocabulary trainer written in C.
-One point is that you can use it with different languages.
+One point is that you can use it for learning words or phrases of many different languages.

 The output of VocabC is displayed in the language stored in $LANG.
-(At the moment 3 languages: english, german and spanish)
+(At the moment 3 languages: English, German and Spanish)

 1. Creating vocabulary file
 	To use the program, first create a vocab file.